 Students learn educational theories and effective teaching practices, participate in field experiences that require observation and participation in teaching activities at multiple schools, and student teaching.
 Early Childhood students complete six weeks in a preschool classroom and six weeks in a primary classroom to fulfill their student teaching requirement leading to Illinois licensure.
 Students should meet early and regularly with their advisors to design and monitor their program of study.

-Students entering the program must be able and willing to devote themselves to a minimum of 380 hours of daytime field experiences in schools and child care centers (230 hours in early childhood, including special education settings, and 150 hours in bilingual/ESL education settings).
+Students entering the program must be able and willing to devote themselves to a minimum of 225 hours of daytime field experiences in schools and childcare centers (125 hours in early childhood and 100 hours in early childhood-age bilingual/ESL education settings).
 These field-based clinical hours are completed in conjunction with curriculum and strategy courses that require students to participate in teaching activities with children ranging in age from birth through eight years.
-In addition, the student must successfully complete two six-week periods of full-time student teaching as part of their culminating early childhood education experience.
+In addition, the student must successfully complete one 10-week quarter of full-time student teaching as part of their culminating early childhood education experience.
+Students who are working full-time in childcare centers and schools may be able to complete their student teaching and some of their clinical hours in their employment sites.
+Contact the Early Childhood Education Program Director to determine options and eligibility.

 The program incorporates a required concentration in bilingual education and English as a Second Language (ESL).
 Upon completion of the program, students are eligible to apply for Endorsements in bilingual education or ESL to be added to their early childhood teaching license.
 Bilingual Endorsements require a test of proficiency in the non-English language.